 HR professionals and hiring managers are often besieged by emails, so those that fail to grab their attention immediately are likely to be ignored.
-Here are some do’s and don’ts that will help ensure yours gets a response.
+To ensure your job application email gets a response, follow these dos and don’ts.

 Do: Write a great subject line.
-Many emails are read on smartphones or Blackberries, which may show only about 30 characters in the subject line, so the message must be as tightly conveyed as possible.
+Many emails are read on smartphones, which may show only about 30 characters in the subject line, so the message must be as tightly conveyed as possible.

 Do: Address the hirer respectfully.
 Start with ‘Dear’, then the name of the person who is mentioned in the vacancy (if available).
-If there is no name given, use ‘Dear Sir or Madam’.
+If there is no name given, try searching for the right contact on LinkedIn — if all else fails, you can always write ‘Dear Sir or Madam’.

 Don’t: Start with ‘Hi’ or ‘Hey’.
-This is not an email to a friend and don’t make the mistake of being over-familiar.
+This is not an email to a friend, so don’t make the mistake of being over-familiar.

 Do: State the basics in line one, e.g. ‘Please find enclosed my application for the job of deputy manager, operations.’
-If you have been referred start by saying, ‘Jennifer James, your former colleague at Company Name recommended I contact you about the vacancy for a…’
+If you have been referred, start by saying it, such as ‘Jennifer James, your former colleague at [company name] recommended I contact you about the vacancy for the XYZ position.’

-Say, for instance: ‘I have had three years experience in operations and recently completed a Diploma in Operations Management so I think I can help Name Of Employer establish your new department.’
+Say, for instance: ‘I have had three years of experience in operations and recently completed a Diploma in Operations Management, so I think I can help [company name] establish your new department.’
 If you are in a sector where worth is judged by income generation, then mention how much money you have generated, e.g., ‘I am an experienced business developer having brought in £150,000 of new business in the last 18 months.’